 The idea was to keep vulnerable drug users safer.

 Restricting the number of dispensaries was designed to "[limit] proximity to youth and vulnerable populations," said chief licence inspector Kathryn Holm in a statement.

 Pot can help drug users: researcher

-Front-line workers say that since legalization, access to high-quality pot has become more difficult for Vancouver's least privileged drug users.
+Front-line workers say that since legalization, access to pot has become more difficult for Vancouver's least privileged drug users.
 It often requires a credit card or address to buy cannabis in a licensed dispensary and people in the city's poorest neighbourhood often don't have either.

 Dr. Michael John Milloy, a research scientist with the B.C.
 Centres on Substance Use, said pot can help drug users stay healthier because it can help them sleep.

 But Milloy said that many users in the Downtown Eastside can't benefit from legal cannabis because the dispensaries aren't located near them.
 Legal boutiques sell cannabis at $12 a gram, while street users can find low-grade illicit pot for $6 a gram, he said.

 There is a similar exclusion zone for cannabis vendors in the Granville Entertainment District between Robson Street and Pacific Boulevard.